jazzschmidt/jenkinsfile-git-flow/README.md

-I often use this template on heavyweight projects, that shall be extended to include semantic versioning verification of branches, behave different in some special branches, publish or deploy the project with Jenkins steps and not directly with the build tool or all kind of things, that would mess up the build logic.
+I often use this template on heavyweight projects, that shall be extended to include semantic versioning verification of branches, behave different in some special branches, publish or deploy the project with Jenkins steps and not directly with the build tool, send fancy messages to Slack/Teams/whatever or all kind of things, that would otherwise mess up the build logic.

 Since I prefer to focus on _how to build this sh*t_, I also extracted the environment setup for the builds into a single setup